← Medical Devices & Procedures

 Current status

-Brachytherapy is a established treatment option for certain types of cancer, but its use is limited by the availability of skilled healthcare professionals and specialized equipment.
-More research is needed to improve the accessibility and effectiveness of brachytherapy worldwide.
+Brachytherapy is a valuable treatment option for certain types of cancers, particularly those that are locally advanced or recurrent.
+However, its use is limited by the availability of resources and expertise, and more research is needed to fully understand its benefits and limitations.

 Moderate evidence